ingadhoc/purchase/purchase_ux/README.rst

 #.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add button to change the currency and update the prices of the order lines
 #.
 Add a to filter by PO with billable returns.
+#.
+Add link from invoices to the purchase orders that generate it.

 On purchase lines: